ctnava/rxtechnotes/3_healthcare_coverage.md

 # Chapter 3: Healthcare Coverage

-This chapter introduces key aspects of health insurance and how they impact pharmacy operations—including PBMs, cost-sharing, Medicare/Medicaid, formularies, and military benefits.
+This chapter introduces key aspects of health insurance and how they impact pharmacy operations.

 ---